globus/globus-sdk-python/docs/experimental/examples/oauth2/globus_app.rst

 ----------------------------

-While your app will automatically initiate and oversee auth flows as detected, sometimes the programmer knows timing better.
+While your app will automatically initiate and oversee auth flows as detected, sometimes an author may want to explicitly control when an authorization occurs.
 To manually trigger a login flow, call ``GlobusApp.run_login_flow(...)``.
-This will initiate a flow requesting new tokens based on the app's currently defined scope requirements, caching the resulting tokens for future use.
+This will initiate an auth flow requesting new tokens based on the app's currently defined scope requirements, and caching the resulting tokens for future use.

-This method accepts a single optional parameter, ``auth_params``, where a caller may specify additional session-based auth parameters such as requiring the use of an mfa token or rendering with a specific message:
+This method accepts a single optional parameter, ``auth_params``, where a caller may specify additional session-based auth parameters such as requiring the use of an MFA token or rendering with a specific message:

 ..  code-block:: python